-On August 20, 2021, the Company issued 310,899 common shares valued at \$48,188 to complete its second anniversary payment to First Mining pursuant to its option agreement on the Turquoise Canyon Property.
+On August 20, 2021, the Company issued 310,889 common shares valued at \$48,188 to complete its second anniversary payment to First Mining pursuant to its option agreement on the Turquoise Canyon Property.

-The Company's current primary business objective is to explore the Toiyabe Property and the Turquoise Canyon Property.
+The Company's current primary business objective is to explore the Toiyabe Property, the Turquoise Canyon Property, and the East Saddle Property.
 The Company, Starcore, and Minquest entered into the Assignment Agreement on April 21, 2021, whereby the Company assumed Starcore's obligations and rights to acquire a 100% ownership interest in the Toiyabe Property from Minquest (see "Exploration and Properties" below).
 The Company completed the Momentum Transaction on July 5, 2021, through which it acquired the option to earn in to a 100% ownership interest in the Turquoise Canyon Project pursuant to an option agreement with First Mining.
+The Company acquired the East Saddle Property through the direct staking of 101 unpatented mining claims; of the 101, 18 are currently 100% owned by Westward, with the Company having the right to acquire a 100% ownership in the remaining 83 by satisfying the remaining obligations due under the Toiyabe option agreement.